-The assessment suggests that the proposed site allocations and policies contained in the two plans have been screened out and will have no negative effects upon the qualifying habitats and species or site sensitivities.
+The assessment suggests that the proposed policies contained in the CTCLP have been screened out and will have no negative effects upon the qualifying habitats and species or site sensitivities.
 Certain policies are not land use based policies, but are policies to address climate change, promote economic growth, improve design standards as well as promoting the consideration of environmental effects of development.
-Many of the site allocations and policies encourage environmental benefits such as the reduction of pollutants, focus development away from European Sites and includes protective designations which preserve and enhance local biodiversity.
+Many of the policies encourage environmental benefits such as the reduction of pollutants, focus development away from European Sites and includes protective designations which preserve and enhance local biodiversity.

 Section 38(6) of the Planning and Compulsory Purchase Act 2004 requires planning decisions to be made in accordance with the development plan unless material considerations indicate otherwise.
 The development plan in Lewisham is the London Plan, the Lewisham Core Strategy (adopted 29 June 2011) and the saved policies in the Lewisham Unitary Development Plan (UDP) 2004.
-Material considerations include national planning policy statements and planning policy guidance.
+Material considerations include the National Planning Policy Framework.
 Policy 7.19 of the London Plan (2011) relates to biodiversity and access to nature and all planning decisions will need to be made in accordance with this policy.
 The policy states: